 Two members of Village early years team, one being the allocated key person, will carry out the visits.
 Parents will be notified of the visit in advance and a convenient time arranged.
-Village staff will wear their ID badges and take a mobile phone; this number will be left in the School office and has key contacts, including the Police, pre-stored.
-A timetable of visits will be left in Nursery and the School office.
+Village staff will wear their ID badges and take a mobile phone.
+A timetable of visits will be left in Nursery and the school office.
 The session times will be discussed and confirmed as far as possible including any extended hours.
 A date and time for the child's first visit to nursery will also be given.
 If a home visit is not possible, parents/carers will be invited to visit Nursery at a mutually agreed time to meet the child's key worker and to complete the relevant paperwork.